Protocol of Sèvres: Lead-up discussions, motivations and proposals

-‘France and Britain have a vital interest in the Suez Canal’, he said forcefully.
-‘The Straits of Tiran are the State of Israel’s Suez Canal....
-We intend to capture the Straits of Tiran and we intend to stay there and thus ensure freedom of navigation to Eilat.’
+"France and Britain have a vital interest in the Suez Canal," he said forcefully. ‘"The Straits of Tiran are the State of Israel’s Suez Canal....
+We intend to capture the Straits of Tiran and we intend to stay there and thus ensure freedom of navigation to Eilat."

-The British officials then asked a number of questions about Israel’s operational plans, evidently inspired by the fear that the Israeli operation would not amount to a real act of war and that, consequently, Britain would not have a credible casus belli for military intervention.
-Will Israel issue a formal declaration of war?
+The British officials then asked a number of questions about Israel’s operational plans, which were evidently inspired by the fear that the Israeli operation would not amount to a real act of war and that Britain would thus not have a credible casus belli for military intervention.
+Would Israel issue a formal declaration of war?
 Ben-Gurion replied that Egypt’s repeated violations of the armistice agreement made a declaration of war superfluous.
-Dayan retorted more bluntly: ‘We will not declare – we will simply strike!’
+Dayan retorted more bluntly: "We will not declare – we will simply strike!"

-In his diary Ben-Gurion recorded the next day: ‘I told him about the discovery of oil in southern and western Sinai, and that it would be good to tear this peninsula from Egypt because it did not belong to her, rather it was the English who stole it from the Turks when they believed that Egypt was in their pocket.
-I suggested laying down a pipeline from Sinai to Haifa to refine the oil and Mollet showed interest in this suggestion.’
+In his diary, Ben-Gurion recorded the next day: "I told him about the discovery of oil in southern and western Sinai, and that it would be good to tear this peninsula from Egypt because it did not belong to her, rather it was the English who stole it from the Turks when they believed that Egypt was in their pocket.
+I suggested laying down a pipeline from Sinai to Haifa to refine the oil and Mollet showed interest in this suggestion."

-Ilan Troen, director of the Ben-Gurion Research Institute and Archives, omits the plan, code named "Fantastic" by Ben-Gurion, from his account of Sèvres, and instead offers as the Israeli motivation for the invasion of Egypt:
+Ilan Troen, director of the Ben-Gurion Research Institute and Archives, omits the plan, codenamed "Fantastic" by Ben-Gurion, from his account of Sèvres and instead offers as the Israeli motivation for the invasion of Egypt:

-"Conventional scholarship and the testimony of Israeli leaders, particularly Ben-Gurion, was that the large-scale Egyptian arms deal in September 1955 with the Soviet ally, Czechoslovakia, was the catalyst that confirmed that the anticipated "second round" of war with Egypt was inevitable and probably in the offing.
+"Conventional scholarship and the testimony of Israeli leaders, particularly Ben-Gurion, was that the large-scale Egyptian arms deal in September 1955 with the Soviet ally, Czechoslovakia, was the catalyst that confirmed that the anticipated 'second round' of war with Egypt was inevitable and probably in the offing.
 Israel, fearing that the balance of power with the Arab states would turn against her, began to prepare for conflict, including the possibility of a preemptive strike.
 Nasser’s decision to limit the rights of passage through the Straits of Tiran and continuing border problems provided justification for action."